Usercentrics/react-native-sdk/README.md

             alt="follow on Twitter">
 </a>

+# Already a customer?

+In case you wish to report an issue, we provide a [dedicated page](https://usercentricssupport.zendesk.com/hc/en-us/requests/new) specifically for this purpose.
+By accessing the provided link and submitting a ticket our team will address your concerns with the utmost efficiency, ensuring a prompt resolution.

 # Welcome!

 You are now one step closer from making **privacy** a core feature in your application.
 We are very happy that you decided to make this a priority.
 We are here to help you **build trust** with your users.